People

 M.A.Sc. in Electrical Engineering, University of British Columbia

-Name Dr. June Skeeter
+Name Dr. Rosemary Howard

 Name Dr. Joyson Ahongshangbam